hammerlab/epidisco/docs/running-local.md

     secotrec-local status

-Using the hostname or IP address of your host, you can access the Ketrew WebUI at (using the auth-token you defined above):
+Using the hostname or IP address of your host, you can access [Ketrew](https://github.com/hammerlab/ketrew)'s (the workflow manager) WebUI at (using the auth-token you defined above):

 `https:// ... /gui?token=dsleaijdej308098ddecja9c8jra8cjrf98r`